julik/sylens/README.markdown

 ## Credits

-The plugins have been created by Julik Tarkhanov in Amsterdam in 2010, 2011 and 2012.
-Based on the 3DE distortion plugin by Matti Grüner.
+The plugins are based on the 3DE distortion plugin by Matti Grüner.

-Special thanks to Dmitry Korshunov for the Windows builds, Jonathan Egstad and Ivan Busquets for their tips and advice and to Marijn Eken for bug reports.
-SyUV and SyCamera have been supported by Elefant Studios, Zürich and Miklos Kozary.
+Contributors, sponsors and beta-testers of SyLens are:

+* Julik Tarkhanov and HecticElectric, Amsterdam
+* Ivan Busquets
+* Marijn Eken
+* Dmitri Korshunov
+* Jonathan Egstad
+* Miklos Kozary and Elefant Studios, Zürich

-The beautiful landscape shot used in the test scripts has been provided by Tim Parshikov and Mikhail Mestezky and the "Drug Druga" production company.
+The beautiful landscape shot used in the test script has been provided by Tim Parshikov, Mikhail Mestezky and the "Drug Druga" production company.

 ## Questions and remarks